2023 DATES JUST ANNOUNCED!

 Whether you’re interested in growing tropical fruit, just doing season extension, or creating a more healthy, sustainable, low maintenance, and productive home garden, these workshops will give you what you need to know!

-You’ll also have a chance to explore CRMPI’s full range of permaculture design installations, including a 16-kilowatt PV system, two sunny johns, a passive solar home, extensive water catchment and a gray water system.
+You’ll also have a chance to explore CRMPI’s full range of permaculture design installations, including a 16-kilowatt PV system, a Sunny John composting toilet, a passive solar home, extensive water catchment, and a gray water system.

-Tuition costs $150 for one day or $300 for both days and includes meals, camping (bring your own gear), and curriculum materials.
+Tuition costs $150 for one day or $300 for both days and includes meals and curriculum material.

 To reserve your spot in the course please register here and pay your tuition by check (mail to CRMPI; PO Box 631; Basalt, CO 81621).
-We also accept payment by PayPal (to firstname.lastname@example.org) or credit card (call us at 970-456-3480) but we must ask you to please add a 2.9% surcharge to cover the fees we are charged for electronic payment methods.
+We also accept payment by PayPal (to email@example.com) but we must ask you to please add a 2.9% surcharge to cover the fees we are charged for electronic payment methods.
+Use the link below for payment through PayPal

 CRMPI does reserve the right change dates or cancel for any reason at any time.
 We will be happy to refund or find a mutual solution in the event of changes or cancellations.